 Which wheat fields are most likely to be infested with Hessian fly in the fall?
 It depends on residue management, variety, planting date, the presence of nearby volunteer wheat, the use of insecticide seed treatments, and crop rotation.

-Variety.
+- Variety.
 Often the best practice is to consider planting a resistant variety, where practicable.
 Growers should consider this option carefully during times when fly populations appear to be increasing, especially when the intention is to plant early for fall pasture and where other options are limited.
 Consult with your local K-State Research and Extension agent for more information on performance of varieties in your area.
-Or see K-State Research and Extension publication MF-991 Wheat Variety and Disease Insect Ratings, available at: http://www.ksre.ksu.edu/bookstore/pubs/MF991.pdf
+Or see K-State Research and Extension publication MF-991 Wheat Variety and Disease Insect Ratings, available at your local Extension office or on the web at: http://www.ksre.ksu.edu/bookstore/pubs/MF991.pdf

-Insecticide seed treatments.
-Studies have shown that systemic seed treatments may provide some control of Hessian fly larvae for up to 30 days.
+- Insecticide seed treatments.
+Studies have shown that systemic seed treatments used at the appropriate rates may provide some control of Hessian fly larvae for up to 30 days.
 Depending on when the wheat is planted, this may protect plants through the egg-laying period in fall, or at least shorten the period of vulnerability before cold weather stops adult emergence and larval feeding.
 In either case, Hessian fly impact is reduced.

 Jeff Whitworth, Extension Entomologist